Please link this guide if you use it as a reference for your own content

 They also supply additional damage and possible utility.

-Zhongli, Kazuha, Venti, Sucrose, Lynette, Sayu, or Jean
+Zhongli, Kazuha, Xianyun, Xilonen, Venti, Sucrose, Lynette, Sayu, Jean, or a Slow Hydro applier

 Zhongli serves remarkably due to some choices for a Primary DPS particularly appreciating his defensive utility.

-Otherwise, an Anemo character remains to suit well due to their general utility and access to Viridescent Venerer.
+Otherwise, an Anemo character, or someone similar in role, remains to suit well due to their general utility and access to Viridescent Venerer.

 Dedicated Support

-Specifically, as a dedicated Support/Buffer/Enabler, Lisa benefits teams that take advantage of Lisa’s A4 Passive and/or TTDS.
+Specifically, as a dedicated Support/Buffer/Enabler, Lisa benefits teams that take advantage of Lisa’s A4 Passive, weapon utility (TTDS, Hakushin Ring, or Prototype Amber), and artifact options (4Scroll or 4NO).
 This is most relevant for speedrunning teams or those that want direct buffing and/or Lisa’s rapid Electro application.

 Common use cases for this archetype are to either buff a fellow off-field DPS, fully commit for damage on an on-field DPS, and/or provide Electro.
 It can be common for Lisa to not use her Hold Elemental Skill in these variants.

 Oftentimes, an ER% Sands will be preferred on Lisa in these scenarios unless she is also as well-invested as her teammates.
-With an ER% Sands, Lisa is preferable on artifact sets like 4ESF or 4NO.
+With an ER% Sands, Lisa is preferable on artifact sets like 4EoSF, 4Scroll, 4NO.

 Notable Teams